 Blood testing allows a doctor to determine the levels of blood sugar in the body.
 The A1C test is one of the most common because its results estimate blood sugar levels over time, and you don’t have to fast.
 The test is also known as the glycated hemoglobin test.
 It measures how much glucose has attached itself to red blood cells in your body over the last two to three months.

 Since red blood cells have a lifespan of about three months, the A1C test measures your average blood sugar for about three months.
 The test requires gathering only a small amount of blood.
 The results are measured in a percentage:

 - between 5.7 and 6.4 percent: prediabetes

-- greater than 6.5 percent: diabetes
+- equal to or greater than 6.5 percent: diabetes

 Some people may have varied results using the A1C test.
 This includes pregnant women or people with a special hemoglobin variant that makes the test results inaccurate.
-A doctor may suggest alternate diabetes tests in these circumstances.
+Your doctor may suggest alternate diabetes tests in these circumstances.

 The oral glucose test (OGTT) is a test that takes place over the course of two hours.
 A person’s blood sugar is tested initially and then given a sugary drink.
 After two hours, blood sugar levels are tested again.
 The results are: